CharlieIGG/figma_svg_export_with_style_refs/README.md

 The following steps need to be run inside this project on your machine to serve the plugin in Development Mode.

+As a pre-requisite for this, please make sure that you have the latest version of NodeJS and NPM on your machine.

 1. Make sure you install the dependencies: `npm install`
 2. Run the Webpack Dev Server: `npm run dev`